mohamed-abdelazizz/Learning-FastAPI/README.md

 My goal is to bridge the gap between model development and model deployment, ensuring that my AI solutions are production-ready.

+## 🎯 Why I Created This Repo

+As an AI Engineer, building the model is only half the battle.
+Serving that model efficiently to users or other systems is equally critical.
+I created this repository to:

+- **Deepen my understanding** of modern web frameworks.
+- **Practice best practices** in API development.
+- **Create a reference** for future projects involving ML deployment.

 ## 📂 Folder Structure

 Each folder corresponds to a specific topic or concept in FastAPI: